 iv.
 But they and our fathers acted proudly, hardened their necks, and did not heed Your commandments.
 They refused to obey, and they were not mindful of Your wonders that You did among them.
 But they hardened their necks, and in their rebellion they appointed a leader to return to their bondage.
 (Nehemiah 9:16-17)

 v.
 Hebrews 3:7-4:16 makes it clear: God has a place of rest and promise for every believer to enter in to, and it can only be entered by faith.
 The man of unbelief, self-reliance, and self-focus can never enter into God’s rest and abundance.

 4. (36-38) An immediate death sentence upon the ten unfaithful spies.

 b.
-Died by the plague before the Lord: God has one prescription for the old man, and the flesh: to kill it.
+Died by the plague before the LORD: God has one prescription for the old man, and the flesh: to kill it.
 It can’t be reformed.
 We are not called to turn over a new leaf for God.
-The old man dies, and only then can the new man patterned after Jesus Christ, can inherit God’s land of rest and promise.
+The old man dies, and only then can the new man, patterned after Jesus Christ, inherit God’s land of rest and promise.

 5. (39-45) Aftermath: Failure of the attempt to take the Promised Land by man’s strength and wisdom.